 A study of elite Danish cyclists showed that lifting 70-90% of their 1 rep maximum improved strength, speed and movement economy (less fatigue), while also losing body fat.

-Tie, unless losing body fat is your goal in which case weights might work faster.
+Tie, unless losing body fat is your goal in which case strength training will have the bigger impact.

 So you want to do it all and train for a half marathon?
 Here’s how that could work: